blekkk/blekkk.github.io/_posts/2020-02-26-difference-between-audio-devices.md

 ## Headset

-We will not see a lot of difference between a headphone and a headset.
-But there **is** a key difference between them.
+We will not see a lot of difference between a headphone and a headset, but there **is** a key difference between them.
 Yes, they have **a mic**.
 Basically headsets are called as they were because it is a **set** of a headphone and a mic, they are mainly used not just to listen but also to talk/communicate, this is why a lot of gaming brands are making headsets of their own with their own gimmicks like *7.1 surround sound* or something.
 But the thing is, a headset will not sound better than a headphone in the same class, this is because they have a mic on them and this will cause an interfence in the sound signal.
 So choose wisely between a headphone or a headset, example between a headset is [Sennheiser GAME ONE](https://assets.sennheiser.com/img/12865/product_detail_x2_desktop_GAME-ONE_thmbnl.jpg).

 ## Earphone